Get started with Bot Management for Enterprise

 - Understand nuances in your traffic that may require special attention

-4. Create a Firewall Rule for automated traffic
+Step 3 — Create a firewall rule for automated traffic

 Based on your analysis of automated traffic, create a that challenges scores of 1 but still allows good, automated requests.
 Monitor that rule for a few days to make sure you are targeting the right traffic (user agents, IP addresses, API or mobile traffic).